Generic Name: memantine hydrochloride

 - have any other medical conditions

 - are breastfeeding or plan to breastfeed.
-It is not known if memantine hydrochloride passes into your breast milk.
-You and your doctor should decide if you will take memantine hydrochloride or breastfeed.
+It is not known if memantine passes into your breast milk.
+You and your doctor should decide if you will take memantine hydrochloride tablets or breastfeed.

 Taking memantine hydrochloride tablets with certain other medicines may affect each other.
 Taking memantine hydrochloride tablets with other medicines can cause serious side effects.